Olympus Pen: D series

 The Pen D was a more expensive model, launched in 1962.
-It has a 32mm f/1.9 lens, a shutter going to 1/500 and an uncoupled selenium meter.
+It has a 32 mm lens, a shutter going to 1/500 and an uncoupled selenium meter.

-The Pen D2, launched in 1964, is the same model with an uncoupled CdS exposure meter replacing the selenium one.
+The Pen D2, launched in 1964, is the same model with an uncoupled cadmium sulfide (CdS) exposure meter replacing the selenium one.

-The Pen D3, launched in 1965, is the same with a 32mm f/1.7 lens.
+The Pen D3, launched in 1965, is the same with a 32 mm lens.

 EE series

 The Pen EE was introduced in 1961 and was the amateur model, with fully automatic exposure and fixed focusing.
-It is a true point and shoot camera, and has a 28mm f/3.5 lens.
+It is a true point and shoot camera, and has a 28 mm lens.
 The Pen EE family is easily recognized by the selenium meter window around the lens.